jvm986/RumTime/PRIVACY_POLICY.md

 You can delete any game data at any time by:

-- Swiping left on games or rounds to delete them
+- Deleting players, games or rounds individually within the app
 - Uninstalling the app (removes all local data)

 ## Children's Privacy